BubuYo/religious/README.md

 # LeetCodePython
-Every folk would have one
+Every folk would have one.
+Python3 version.